 Learning How To find the Biting Point!

 Stalling the car on a driving test can result from no fault recorded at all to as much as a serious fault.
 As driving instructors, we are often asked by learners.
-Can you fail a driving test for stalling stalling the car?
-If you stall during a driving test and whether it impacts the outcome is determined by the frequency in which you stall, how you recover and how it impacts on other road users or pedestrians.
+Can you fail a driving test for stalling the car?
+If you stall during a driving test and whether it impacts the outcome is determined by the frequency in which you stall, how you recover and how it impacts other road users or pedestrians.

 So to take a typical scenario on the driving test, a learner driver is asked to pull up on the left, when they have completed this successfully, they are asked to move off when they are ready.
 This tutorial offers a guide on how to stop stalling a car.